Ways to pay for care for your loved one

 To decide how much you or your loved one are going to need to contribute to their care, there is a process to go through with your local authority.
 This process involves four main steps:

 If they have between £14,250 and £23,250 in capital, they will need to pay something towards their care, as determined by the local authority.
 Under £14,250 is ignored for this means test.
 Income is also included in the calculations, which can encompass pension income as well as welfare benefits.
-Usually the amount your loved one needs to pay should leave them with a minimum of £24.90 per week, known as their Personal Expenses Allowance.
+Usually, the amount your loved one needs to pay should leave them with a minimum of £24.90 per week, known as their Personal Expenses Allowance.

-They could also consider buying into an immediate needs care payment plan, which like an annuity provides an income for life which can be used to pay for care.
+You could also consider buying into an immediate needs care payment plan, which like an annuity provides an income for life which can be used to pay for care.
 It’s a good idea to get a specialist financial adviser involved at this stage, as the different options can be confusing to negotiate.